Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Proxy.md

 #### Connecting using a Proxy
 ---

-If you need to access to Rainbow through an HTTP Proxy, you have to add the following part to your `options` parameter:
+If you need to access to Rainbow through an HTTP Proxy, you have to add the following part to your `options` configuration parameter:

 ```js